salesforce/lwc-rfcs/text/0000-module-resolution.md

 ## Basic example

 Let's look at a very simple scenario: We have a repository of LWC components we want to open source.
-We want to use other 3party packages as the foundation for my components, in this case `@ui/components@2.0.0` and `fancy-components@1.0.0`.
+We want to use other 3party packages as the foundation for our components, in this case `@ui/components@2.0.0` and `fancy-components@1.0.0`.
 Its important to note that the `fancy-components` package is using internally `@ui/components@1.0.0`, which is a different version of the package I'm using.

-Here is how the structure of the repo looks like  you can take a look at [a real implementation implementation and test here](https://github.com/salesforce/lwc/pull/1602/files#diff-5cfc908f1b15979cf59306304092ddb5):
+Here is how the structure of the repo looks like  you can take a look at [a real implementation and test here](https://github.com/salesforce/lwc/pull/1602/files#diff-5cfc908f1b15979cf59306304092ddb5):

 ```markup
 rootDir